johanaarstein/dotlottie-player/README.md

 </dotlottie-player>
 ```

-You may set and load animations programmatically as well.
+You may set and load animations programmatically as well:

 ```xml
 <dotlottie-player